loma-one/private_Friendica_Addon/remoteemoji/README.md

 ## Description

-**RemoteEmoji Hybrid** is a Fediverse addon that combines local emoji packs with the dynamic integration of custom emojis through the standard Fediverse API (`/api/v1/custom_emojis`).
+**RemoteEmoji Hybrid** is a Friendica addon that combines local emoji packs with the dynamic integration of custom emojis through the standard Fediverse API (`/api/v1/custom_emojis`).
 It allows the use of custom emojis from remote Fediverse instances while continuing to support locally installed emoji packs.

 ## Features